-- Obstruction, disruption, or attempts at obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University or University-authorized activities, functions, events, or operations. - b.
-Unauthorized entry into, presence in, seizure, or occupation of any University facility or area that is locked, closed to student activities, or otherwise restricted as to its use where one's presence is unauthorized. - c.
+- a.
+Obstruction, disruption, or attempts at obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University or University-authorized activities, functions, events, or operations. - Unauthorized entry into, presence in, seizure, or occupation of any University facility or area that is locked, closed to student activities, or otherwise restricted as to its use where one's presence is unauthorized. - c.
+Entering or attempting to enter Westhampton Lake, either in person or in a boat, kayak, or other water craft or floatation device, without prior written authorization. - d.
 Blocking the entrance or exit of any University facility or building, or any corridor or room therein.

-- d.
-Blocking or impeding normal pedestrian or vehicular traffic on or adjacent to University property. - e.
-Disorderly conduct. - f.
-Disturbing the residence hall/community. - g.
+- e.
+Blocking or impeding normal pedestrian or vehicular traffic on or adjacent to University property. - f.
+Disorderly conduct. - g.
+Disturbing the residence hall/community. - h.
 Inciting others to violate University policy.